 3K reads/cell for TSA/TSB hashtag libraries

-150 (?) reads per antibody/cell for the surface panel.
-As a rule of thumb we allocate ~5-10K reads for panels up to 50 antibodies, 10-20K reads for panels up to 150 antibodies and >25K reads for panels >200 antibodies.
+150 reads per antibody/cell for the surface panel.
+As a rule of thumb, we allocate ~5-10K reads for panels up to 50 antibodies, 10-20K reads for panels up to 150 antibodies and >25K reads for panels >200 antibodies.

 ATAC and TSA/TSB libraries can be sequenced on the same flow cell.
 We recommend that protein tag libraries should not occupy more than ~50% of the flow cell because beyond the first 10-15nt both Rd1 and Rd2 enter a low-diversity region (polyT/A or 10x capture sequence), resulting in a decreased data quality that can negatively impact ATAC fragment mapping.
 However, we note that we have not systematically evaluated relative loading abundances for the ATAC and protein tag library.
 We have used the Illumina NextSeq and NovaSeq reagents kits and respective sequencing platforms.
 A minimum of 75-cycle kit with recipe: [34, 8, 16, 34] is sufficient if you are not intending to retain mtDNA reads.
 For experiments that plan to retain mtDNA for genotyping, we recommend using longer reads to obtain high coverage of the mitochondrial genome for variant calling.
 In this setting, we typically utilize a 150-cycle kit with a [72, 8, 16, 72] recipe.
+We note the full length expected molecules per modality are shown in Box 1.

 3.4 Demultiplex sequencing data